course-kit/vue-template/README.md

 ## School URL

 By default, the dev server runs on port 3000.
-If you use a different poty, ensure that the School URL matches the dev server URL so that log in and log out redirects work correctly.
+If you use a different port, ensure that the School URL matches the dev server URL so that log in and log out redirects work correctly.